 The Magnetic Calibration dialogue allows the user to perform magnetic calibration as well as view and modify the magnetic calibration values.
-The actual magnetic calibration is performed inside the Spatial unit.
-This dialogue does not have any smarts, it is just a control and display interface.
+The actual magnetic calibration is performed inside the Certus unit.

-Figure 66: Certus Manager Magnetic Calibration Dialogue
+Figure 94: Manager Magnetic Calibration Dialogue

 8.2.8.3 Firmware Update